itsthatladydev/itsthatladydev/README.md

 I'm a Software Engineer who is passionate about encouraging others to get in the industry.
 I enjoy community building, content creation and learning deeply about Javascript and Developer Advocacy.

 - 🌱 Currently learning: AI & Machine Learning
-- 🔭 Working on: COpyPasta Chrome Extension to make it work across browsers
+- 🔭 Working on: CopyPasta Chrome Extension to make it work across browsers
 - ⚡ Fun fact: I'm Jamaican and I love food 💃🏽

 ## My Skills 🧠